Links

 1) Moving coins after the purchase- Bullish

-In the case of outflow from the spot exchange, it is highly likely that investors are sending BTC outside for storage.
+In the case of outflow from the spot exchange, these metrics show that investors are likely sending BTC outside for storage.
 Instead of letting their coins sit in the exchange wallets, investors are pulling out their coins from exchange to hold their coins for security and long-term hold.
-This action includes retail buyers' coins moving out of the exchange but also the result of custody services provided by institutional buyers.
+This action includes retail buyers and holders' coins moving out of the exchange but also the result of custody services provided by institutional buyers.

 This reason of action mostly leads to the price rise which indicates a bullish sign.